Seeru-crypto/oracle/Database/Elasticsearch.md

 It can be hosted on main computer or on a dockerized container.

+For development it is adviced to use a docker container, when in production, ..

 ## To install on computer

 ## To use a dockerized container